What Colors Clothes Look Best Against a Blue Background

 -Kate J.

+Once you decide on at least 3-4 Types you can play, you should decide on the styles of clothing that supports those Types.
 For instance, if you think one of your Types is street thug, you probably wouldn't wear a business suit for your headshot.
 It would be better to wear a leather jacket or hoody.
 If you're going for "Young Mom," you might want to wear chambray shirt.

 To figure out exactly what style of clothing to wear, go to

-and search your Type(s).
+Google Image Searchand search your Type(s).
 For instance, type in "street thug."
 Photos will come up of people who look like that, and you'll instantly know the kinds of clothes to wear.

 Notice how we did this in reverse order from what most actors do.
 Most actors look for simple guides that say what generally looks good on camera and what doesn't, but those guides don't take into consideration the kinds of roles that will actually have the highest shot of getting you auditions.